OfferLock/OfferLock/README_en.md

 * Trigger Condition: Student confirms enrollment or the service period ends without dispute.
 * Fund Flow: The remaining 30% is released.
-* Business Logic: Ensures service completeness (assisting with visas, accommodation, and other follow-up matters), preventing "killing without burying."
+* Business Logic: Ensures service completeness (assisting with visas, accommodation, and other follow-up matters), preventing "abandonment after service."

-### 3. Legal & Compliance Engineering (Legal Engineering)
+### 3. Legal & Compliance Engineering

 Non-Custodial Funds: The OfferLock platform does not touch user funds.
-All funds are locked in smart contracts; only code logic (Code) can move funds.
+All funds are locked in smart contracts; only code logic can move funds.
 Platform failure does not affect user asset security.

-### 4. Go-to-Market Strategy (Go-to-Market)
+### 4. Go-to-Market Strategy

 We do not attempt to convince arrogant traditional giants; we aim to empower challengers.

-* Target Customers: Independent study abroad consultants, boutique studios, Web3 community education institutions.
+* Target Customers: Overseas Chinese families and Web3-friendly boutique study-abroad agencies.
 * Core Value: "Trust as a Service".
   * For small and medium-sized agencies: Using OfferLock = gaining bank-level trust endorsement = reducing customer acquisition costs.
   * For students: Gaining 100% financial security.

 ### 5. Roadmap (Roadmap)

-* Phase 1 (Hackathon MVP):
-  * Implement the core 40-30-30 fund flow.
-  * Run through the PDF upload -> AI verification -> automatic payment process.
-  * Complete Kite AI Account Abstraction integration.
+* Phase 1 — Protocol v1 & Validation: Core contract audit, SDK release, 1-2 agency PoC pilots

-* Phase 2 (V2.0):
+* Phase 2 — Traction & Replication: 3-5 live cases, repeatable SOP, regional expansion
-  * SLA Editor: Allows agencies to customize installment ratios (e.g., 50-50).
-  * Reputation System: Agency credit scoring system based on on-chain delivery records.
+* Phase 3 — Ecosystem Expansion: New verticals (scholarships, grants), DAO governance exploration

 ## 🛠 3.
-Technical Stack / Technical Architecture
+Technical Stack

 Built with a focus on **"Invisible Web3 Experience"**, we deeply leverage the core components of the Kite AI ecosystem:

 This project focuses on building an "Invisible Web3 Experience," deeply utilizing the core components of the Kite AI ecosystem:

-- **Settlement Layer **
-  Deployed on Kite AI Testnet.
-  Non-custodial escrow ensures platform-level security.
-  **Deployed on the Kite AI Testnet, utilizing a non-custodial protocol to ensure funds cannot be misappropriated by the platform.**

-- **UX Innovation**
+- **Layer 1 Frontend**
   Integrated Kite Account Abstraction (AA) SDK for Gasless Payments.
   Allows students to pay with USDT without holding native tokens.
-  **Integrated Kite Account Abstraction SDK, enabling gasless payments via Paymaster, allowing international students to complete transactions without holding native tokens.**
+  Integrated Kite Account Abstraction SDK, enabling gasless payments via Paymaster, allowing international students to complete transactions without holding native tokens.

-- **Verification Layer**
+- **Layer 2 AI Oracle**
   An LLM-based AI Oracle that converts off-chain PDF data into on-chain trust signals.
-  **An AI Oracle based on a Large Language Model, converting PDF admission letters into on-chain trust signals to trigger contract state changes.**
+  An AI Oracle based on a Large Language Model, converting PDF admission letters into on-chain trust signals to trigger contract state changes.
+- **Layer 3 Contract Layer**
+  Deployed on Kite AI Testnet.
+  Non-custodial escrow ensures platform-level security.
+  Deployed on the Kite AI Testnet, utilizing a non-custodial protocol to ensure funds cannot be misappropriated by the platform.

-#### Contract Verification & Release Logic / Contract Verification & Release Logic
+#### Contract Verification & Release Logic

 The core release function `releaseNextMilestone` is called by the auditor and includes multiple verifications to ensure funds are only released to the intermediary when conditions are met.

-**🔍 Summary of Key Verification Points (verify section):**
+**🔍 Summary of Key Verification Points:**

 - `onlyAuditor`: Only the auditor can call this function (this is the primary "verification permission" control)
 - `onlyExistingOrder`: The order must exist